Aircloak/aircloak/air/docs/content/ops/configuration.md

 If the `query` field is present instead, a virtual table is created, similar to an SQL view.
 The provided query can gather data from multiple tables, filter what columns are exposed and pre-process, pre-filter or pre-aggregate the data.
-The supported SQL features are the same as in other Aircloak queries, but the anonymization specific restrictions (like requiring a numerical range to have an upper and lower bound, for example) do not apply.
+The supported SQL features are the same as in other Aircloak queries, but the anonymization-specific restrictions (like requiring a numerical range to have an upper and lower bound, for example) do not apply.
 An example configuration for a virtual table would look like this: